mravanini/mammography-workshop/groundtruth/README.md

 ### Part 1: Uploading the images

-All the mammography images you need are in the Git repository you cloned.
-They are inside the folder **groundtruth/mammography/**

-**If you did not clone the repository**, there is a **zip file** in the **groundtruth/zip-mammography/** directory.
-You can [download it](/groundtruth/zip-mammography/mammography-to-download.zip?raw=true) locally for the next step.
+There is a **zip file** that can [be download from here](/groundtruth/zip-mammography/mammography-to-download.zip?raw=true).
+Download it locally and unzip it.

 ![Image](./images/explorer.png)